815: Agent for H.A.R.M.

 “Turning it into a human fungus.”
 Like Larry King?

-Larry King was a perennial talk-show host on CNN, who got his start on radio in the 1960s and 1970s.
+Larry King (1933-2021) was a perennial talk-show host on CNN, who got his start on radio in the 1960s and 1970s.
 In 1985 CNN, then a fledgling cable network, began airing Larry King Live, a phone-in talk show featuring diplomats, heads of state, celebrities and other life forms.
-King’s trademark heavy glasses and suspenders have become familiar icons with the American public.
-In 2010 King announced he was finally retiring from the talk-show business.
+King’s trademark heavy glasses and suspenders became familiar icons with the American public.

 He fears your wedgies.